-Hydraulic Oil - Attach any additional attachments first (Grapple, backhoe, 3 pt. hitch, etc.) Check level on a flat & level surface; with equipment on the ground (retract all possible cylinders), level should be showing in the window of the EOLTM Easy Oil Level System.
-Add additional fluid if needed.
+Hydraulic Oil - Attach any additional attachments first (Grapple, backhoe, 3 pt. hitch, etc.) Check level on a flat & level surface; with equipment on the ground (retract all possible cylinders), the oil level should be showing in the window of the EOLTM Easy Oil Level System.
+Add additional fluid if below sight window only!